-Another benefit of sodium ascorbyl phosphate is that it has antimicrobial properties that can help with acne without any side effects.
+Another benefit of sodium ascorbyl phosphate is its antimicrobial properties that can help with acne without side effects.

 The serum contains other actives like soothing Organic Aloe Barbadensis Leaf from the Aloe Vera plant, which is filled with vitamins and minerals like vitamins A, C, and E. Hyaluronic acid, a humectant, attracts and helps skin retain moisture.
 Vitamin E, an antioxidant, helps protect the skin from environmental stressors.

 L’Oreal Revitalift Derm Intensives Vitamin C Serum is a silicone-based formula that contains 10% ascorbic acid (pure vitamin C).
 It also contains glycerin to moisturize the skin and adenosine, which has anti-inflammatory and skin barrier repair properties.